To change the name on your teaching license, you will need to submit a Name Change Authorization Form.

 Minnesota Professional Education Licensing and Standards Board

-If you have completed a regionally-accredited and state-approved teacher preparation program with field-specific student teaching equivalent to requirements of Minnesota programs, you may qualify for a Minnesota teacher license under the tiered licensure structure.
+If you have obtained a regionally-accredited bachelor's degree from a state-approved teacher preparation program with field-specific student teaching equivalent to requirements of Minnesota programs, you may qualify for a Minnesota teacher license under the tiered licensure structure.

 You may qualify for a Tier 3 license if: